High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Introduction

-Our starting point are (unweighted) Wiener spaces $\mathcal{A}(\tor^d)$ (see Definition \ref{defi_uww}) defined via the the $\ell_1$-summability condition of the Fourier coefficients and its extensions to $\ell_\theta$ with $\theta<1$.
-We give results for the $L_q$-norm with precisely controlled constants scaling poynomially in $d$ and $q$.
+Our starting points are (unweighted) Wiener spaces $\mathcal{A}(\tor^d)$ (see Definition \ref{defi_uww}) defined via the $\ell_1$-summability condition of the Fourier coefficients and its extensions to $\ca_\theta$ with $\theta<1$.
+We give results for the $L_q$-norm with precisely controlled constants scaling polynomially in $d$ and $q$.
 The classes gained significant interest in recent years partly due to their relation to the celebrated Barron class relevant for neural network approximation, see Barron \cite{Ba93, Ba94} and Voigtlaender \cite{Vo22}.
 In fact, the enforced sparsity through the $\ell_\theta$-condition ensures a faster decay of certain asymptotic characteristics.
-Various \(s\)-numbers, sparse grid sampling, numerical integration and first results on best \(m\)-term approximation have been studied for their weighted counterparts by V. K. Nguyen, V. D. Nguyen and Sickel \cite{NNS22}, V. K. Nguyen and V. D. Nguyen \cite{NN22}, Kolomoitsev, Lomako, and Tikhonov \cite{KoLoTi23}, Chen and Jiang \cite{ChenJiang24}, Moeller \cite{Mo23} and Temlyakov \cite{Te23}.
-In a forthcoming paper \cite{MSU24_2} we extend our results to the weighted setting and give near optimal asymptotic bounds.
+Various \(s\)-numbers, sparse grid sampling, numerical integration and first results on best \(m\)-term (approximation) widths have been studied for their weighted counterparts by V. K. Nguyen, V. D. Nguyen and Sickel \cite{NNS22}, V. K. Nguyen and V. D. Nguyen \cite{NN22}, Kolomoitsev, Lomako, and Tikhonov \cite{KoLoTi23}, Chen and Jiang \cite{ChenJiang24}, Moeller \cite{Mo23} and Temlyakov \cite{Te23}.
+In our paper \cite{MSU25} we extend our results to the weighted setting by employing the unweighted results shown in this paper and give near optimal asymptotic bounds.

+In order to obtain results for the uniform norm we rely on a classical strategy from probability theory which has been adapted to problems in approximation theory by Trigub and Belinsky~\cite[Theorem 11.2.4]{TrBe04}.
+First, we bound the best $m$-term error in the $L_q$-norm for large but finite $q$, tracking precisely how the constant grows with $q$ and $d$ (Theorem~\ref{tracAq}).
+Second, a sharpened Nikol'skii inequality tailored to this purpose (Theorem~\ref{Niko}) lets us pass from $L_q$ to $L_\infty$ by choosing $q$ large, at the cost of only a logarithmic factor in the size of the spectrum.
+Third, \eqref{eq:intro1} transfers the resulting $L_\infty$-bounds to non-linear sampling numbers.
+Along this route the influence of $d$ is confined to small polynomial and logarithmic factors, showing that this problem is indeed tractable.